armaber/articles/PCITree/brief.md

   the browser.
 * A progress bar shows the amount of devices enumerated until completion.
 Large PCIe hierarchy with hundreds of devices takes 20+ seconds to be shown.
-* Some fields are not self explanatory; PCI eXpress familiarity is assumed.